kazioktrolll/bipolAPI/README.md

 * Preset Specific
   * Simple Tapered & Swept
     * Taper Ratio – ratio of the tip chord to the root chord - c_tip / c_root.
 Must be between 0 and 1.
     * Sweep Angle – angle between the y-axis and the 25%MAC line of the surface, in degrees.
-Positive for backward sweep, negative for forward sweep.
+Positive for backwards sweep, negative for forward sweep.
 Must be between -90 and 90.
     * Clearance – Optional Y distance between the root sections of two symmetrical halves of the surface.
 Change from 0 only for distinctly separated configurations, like canard or fighter-type tail.